AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Apr 3:
 - Revised Section 4.4 to delete the use of FCM for live updates to align with current implementation.
+- Revised Section 4.6 to more clearly illustrate the flow of some use cases.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.